Green Giant Solar Power Station

 A SkyPower Global Green Giant Solar Power Station (French: Centrale solaire géante verte), is a 1000 MW solar power station, under development in the Democratic Republic of the Congo.
-The solar farm is owned and is being developed by SkyPower Global headquartered in Canada and the Africa Finance Corporation (AFC), domiciled in Nigeria.
+The solar farm is owned and being developed by SkyPower Global headquartered in Canada and the Africa Finance Corporation (AFC), domiciled in Nigeria.
 The solar farm will be built in phases, with the first phase with generation capacity of 200 MW beginning construction by 2025.
 The off-taker is Société Nationale d'Électricité (SNEL), the national electricity company of the Democratic Republic of the Congo, under a long term power purchase agreement (PPA).

 Location

 The power station would be located in the Democratic Republic of the Congo, on land under the control of SkyPower Ergergy (SkyPower Global).

 Overview

 SkyPower, founded in Canada in 2003 by energy pioneer Kerry Adler as a Canadian independent power producer (IPP) and the Africa Finance Corporation of Nigeria have partnered with each other to jointly develop this solar farm.
 The 25-year PPA with SNEL was signed in September 2020.
 The first phase with capacity of 200 MW is expected to go into the construction phase by 2025.
 AFC is both an equity partner and financier of this project.
 The construction of the first phase is expected to cost about US$200 million.